arnoudbuzing/mcp-server-node/README.md

 npm install
 ```

-4. Configure the MSP client, see mcp.json for an example configuration.
+4. Configure the MSP client (e.g. VS Code or Claude), see mcp.json for an example configuration.
 You will need a "Short Answers" Wolfram Alpha API key.
 You can get one from https://developer.wolframalpha.com/access